timklapdor/uimagine-website/_posts/2018-08-30-the-digital-online-learners-skill-framework.md

 One of the topics in the course introduces the **'Digital online learner skills framework'**.
 This was developed to explore, consider and adopt essential skills for digital online learning.

-Do you know what essential skills are needed for digital online learning? to be a digital online learner you are able to:
+Do you know what essential skills are needed for digital online learning?
+As a digital online learner you are able to:

 * **Connect** - with information and learners in your PLN and PLCs
 * **Communicate** - using different strategies and tools